silverstripe/sspak/README.md

         branch = (name)
         sha = (sha-hash)

-By convention, the file should have the extension `.sspak`.
+By convention, the file should have the extension `.sspak.phar`.

 Use
 ---